The joy you get from cycling is irreplaceable. There is nothing like it, but when I first heard about e-bikes this all changed.

 So, your telling me there is a bike that takes away some of the annoyances of cycling and allows me to be physically active at my own pace.
 I say, “take me to the nearest e-bike store”.

-Does electric bikes count as exercise ?
-Short answer is of course you can, e-bikes can be the perfect way to shed off those pesky pounds.
+Do e-bikes count as exercise?
+The short answer is of course you can, e-bikes can be the perfect way to shed off those pesky pounds.

-Electric bikes gentle motor assists you as you peddle and can make cycling so much easier for the elderly or people with bad knees.
+Electric bikes gentle pedal assists can make e-biking so much easier for the elderly or people with bad knees.

 Electric bikes lend itself towards riders looking to cycle for longer distances.